The Secret Lives of Classes: A deep dive into javascript prototypes and

 First off, we need to talk about how to subclass with prototypes, because to

-make a custom element you are required to extend HTMLElement
+make a custom element you are required to extend HTMLElement, and

 you must call `super()` in the constructor.